whizsid/DOMQS/README.md

 ## Available Commands

+Press `Ctrl+Shift+P` and type 'DOMQS' to get a list of all commands.

 - Find by a query selector (Ctrl+Alt+F)
 - Go to the next selection (Ctrl+Alt+M)
 - Go to the previous selection (Ctrl+Alt+P)
+- Select All occurances

 ## TODO